December 16, 2025

 TL;DR: Key Takeaways for Kansas NP Students

-- Kansas faces a preceptor crisis: With 29% of registered nurses planning to retire within five years and nursing program enrollments down 39%, competition for clinical placements has intensified across Kansas communities from Kansas City to rural areas.
+• Kansas faces a preceptor crisis: With 29% of registered nurses planning to retire within five years and nursing program enrollments down 39%, competition for clinical placements has intensified across Kansas communities, from Kansas City to rural clinics in underserved areas.

-- Universities provide limited support: Most Kansas nursing programs expect students to independently secure preceptors despite the growing complexity, leaving students to balance full-time work, coursework, and family responsibilities while searching for clinical sites.
+• Universities provide limited support: Most Kansas nursing programs expect students to independently secure preceptors despite the growing complexity, leaving nurse practitioner students to balance full-time work, coursework, and family responsibilities while searching for clinical sites.

-- Each Kansas region offers unique opportunities: Kansas City provides extensive networks through the Kansas Health System, Wichita offers growing accessibility, Topeka features state facilities, and rural Kansas delivers comprehensive care experiences with committed mentors.
+• Each Kansas region offers unique opportunities: Kansas City provides extensive networks through the Kansas Health System, Wichita offers growing accessibility for family medicine and primary care rotations, Topeka features state facilities, and rural Kansas delivers comprehensive clinical experiences with committed mentors who serve as true role models.

-- Successful students start early and use strategic approaches: The most effective Kansas nurse practitioner students begin their search at least one year ahead, build authentic relationships with physicians and advanced practice providers, and increasingly turn to professional placement services like NPHub.
+• Successful students start early and use strategic approaches: The most effective NP students in Kansas begin their search at least one year ahead, build authentic relationships with physicians and advanced practice providers, and increasingly turn to professional placement services to simplify finding preceptors.

-- Professional support transforms the process: Rather than spending months on individual outreach, accessing NPHub's vetted network of Kansas preceptors allows students to focus on developing leadership skills and clinical knowledge while ensuring timely graduation and career advancement.
+• Professional support transforms the process: Rather than spending months on individual outreach, accessing a vetted network of nurse practitioner preceptors in Kansas allows students to focus on developing clinical skills and knowledge while ensuring timely graduation and career advancement.

 You're not alone in this struggle.
-Across Kansas—from the bustling medical centers of Kansas City to the community health clinics in Topeka—NP students are facing an increasingly challenging reality: finding qualified preceptors has become one of the biggest obstacles to graduation.
+Across Kansas, from the bustling medical centers of the Kansas City area to the community health clinics in Topeka, NP students are facing an increasingly challenging reality: finding qualified clinical preceptors has become one of the biggest obstacles to graduation.
+Whether you're enrolled in a family nurse practitioner program at Rockhurst University or pursuing a mental health specialization elsewhere, the process of securing placements can feel overwhelming when you're already balancing work, life, and school.

 The Mounting Pressure Kansas Students Face